The Hays Code

 (the informal name for The Motion Picture Production Code), adopted in 1930 but not seriously enforced until 1934, was a set of rules governing American filmmaking that shaped and in many ways stifled American cinema for over three decades.
 It also happened to completely overlap The Golden Age of Hollywood

-) and the ensuing mass media frenzy caused large sections of the public to call for something
+) and the ensuing media frenzy caused large sections of the public to call for something

 qualify for First Amendment protectionnote

 .
-This allowed Congress to begin seriously considering putting into place a nationwide censorship board (which several individual states already had both before and after the Mutual
+This allowed Congress to begin seriously considering putting into place a national censorship board (which several states already had both before and after the Mutual

 tacked-on correctives seen in films like Angels With Dirty Faces

-returning from World War I falling into morphine addiction and this a film released in 1933.
+returning from World War I falling into morphine addiction.
 Directors like Josef von Sternberg worked with Marlene Dietrich

 to create provocative explorations of sexuality and power.
 The film Morocco